artem-bagritsevich/WebRTCKtorSignalingServerExample/README.md

 **This is just example created in educational purpose, so don't use this code in production!**

 **How to run:**
- - To run the server open app the code in Intellij Idea and run main function inside Application class.
+ - To run the server, open the code in Intellij Idea and run main function inside Application class.

 **How to test:**
- - To run test client fun main dunction inside test client object.
+ - To run test client run main function inside the test client object.